poutly/workspace-1/README.md

 <br>*Make sure your repository is not private.

 # 𝟑. ***SET UP YOUR VSCODE (CODING ENVIRONMENT)***
-<br> a.
+a.
 Make a folder where you want to store your code.
 Name it something recognizable like your intended site name.
 I named mine `workspace-1`